JaninaMattes/Pacman-Maze-Solver/src/README.md

 Research shows that grades and rubrics have three reliable effects on students in a class:
 1. they tend to think less deeply;
 2. they avoid taking risks; and
-3. they lose interest in the learning itself, We want to encourage all three of these things.
+3. they lose interest in the learning itself.
+We want to encourage all three of these things!

 How will a student know if they are doing well?
 They will receive feedback on assessment throughout the semester.
 Feedback will be qualitative with broad ratings: needs further work; good; or outstanding; but these ratings will NOT be used for grading.
 Our detail feedback will be focused on your self-evaluation to facilitate and maximise your learning.